User Guide

 -

-lists all employees that either contain namealex
+findby n/alex st/pending_externallists all employees that either contain namealexor the statuspending_external. -

-lists all employees with an address containingjurong
+findby a/jurong st/pending_approvallists all employees with an address containingjurongor the statuspending_approval.

 Additional Information